lonegunmanb/TerraformConfigWelder/azurerm/v3_v4/readme.md

 All new default values introduced by `v4` won't be transformed.

+All changes to attribute's default value won't be processed.

 All new required properties introduced by `v4` won't be transformed.

 All `xxx and yyy must be set together` rules won't be processed.

+All `The deprecated block xxx has been removed in favour of the azurerm_yyy resource.` changes won't be processed.

 The following breaking changes on managed resources are not processed in this version: